 Section E: Vacancies:

 Vacancy in any office will be filled by the Board of Directors.

 Section F: Nominating Committee:

 A Nominating Committee will be appointed by the executive committee of the Association.
 The immediate past president of the association will chair the nominating committee.
-Members of this committee will be announced at least one month before the December meeting.
-This committee will present a proposed slate of candidates for the officers of the Association for election at the December meeting.
-Nominations may also be made from the floor at the December meeting.
+Members of this committee will be announced at least one month before the winter meeting.
+This committee will present a proposed slate of candidates for the officers of the Association for election at the winter meeting.
+Nominations may also be made from the floor at the winter meeting.